 - Be sensitive to a Latin America context.

 A final note on the issue of the name: Latin American philosophers have expressed a number of different preferences about what to call the field.
 The standard name preferred here has been ‘Latin American philosophy.’
 But there are other options, depending on whether ‘thought’ takes the place of ‘philosophy,’ and/or ‘Iberoamerican,’ ‘Hispanic,’ ‘Hispanic-American’ or ‘Latino/a’ (among other qualifiers) takes the place of ‘Latin American.’
-Keeping in mind that not all replacements would be semantically equivalent (more on this later), note that the rationale for using ‘thought’ in lieu of ‘philosophy’ is to do justice to the breadth of philosophical developments in Latin America—which, as we've seen, includes a vast corpus of non-standard, non-academic philosophical works.
+Keeping in mind that not all replacements would be semantically equivalent (a topic revisited later), note that the rationale for using ‘thought’ in lieu of ‘philosophy’ is to do justice to the breadth of philosophical developments in Latin America—which, as we’ve seen, includes a vast corpus of non-standard, non-academic philosophical works.
 There is no common rationale for substituting any of the above qualifiers for ‘Latin American.’
 But each proposed qualifier (including ‘Latin American’) inherits a problem faced by the proper name from which it derives.
 The problem may be semantic or pragmatic, where

 - A semantic problem arises for the use of a term in the absence of satisfactory criteria for determining its meaning or reference, and

 - A pragmatic problem arises for the use of a term in the presence of morally, politically, or socially unacceptable connotations associated with that term.